How to Create a Customer Journey Map from Scratch

 Go into as much detail as you like.
 You know best how much information you need to visualize.

-Here’s a basic customer journey map example for one of the personas purchasing a laptop for business use (your personas might be less or more generic):
+By following the steps above, you’ll build a customer journey map.
+Wondering what that looks like?
+Here’s a basic customer journey map example for one of the personas purchasing a laptop for business use:

 When adding in visits to physical locations, switching from mobile to desktop, thoughts, and motivations of the customer, and so on, the customer journey can become very complicated.
 This diagram may be complex, but each point should be well-thought-out and easy to decipher.